pawn-pi/vega_excel_addin/README.md

 ## Introduction for Use

-### Use case 1 – Load data into a cell range in current worksheet with dynamic attribute selection
+### Use case 1 – Load Market data into a cell range in current worksheet with dynamic attribute selection
 Loads Market data with a dynamic selection of attributes (hardcoded subset of all attributes) - refers to upper orange rectangle in screenshot.

 1. Click the dropdown list to select/deselect attributes or type to search for an attribute.